Stock market today: Wall Street drifts after French market jumps on election results

-NEW YORK (AP) — U.S. stocks are drifting Monday after the French market roared higher as elections continue to drive swings in financial markets worldwide.
+NEW YORK (AP) — U.S. stocks are drifting Monday after the French market rallied, as elections continue to drive swings in financial markets worldwide.

-The S&P 500 was 0.1% higher in morning trading as it kicked off a short, four-day week that includes the Fourth of July holiday.
-The Dow Jones Industrial Average was up 187 points, or 0.5%, as of 10:10 a.m.
-Eastern time, and the Nasdaq composite was virtually unchanged.
+The S&P 500 was virtually unchanged in midday trading as it kicked off a shortened, four-day week that includes the Fourth of July holiday.
+The Dow Jones Industrial Average was up 33 points, or 0.1%, as of 11:30 a.m.
+Eastern time, and the Nasdaq composite was 0.3% higher.

-Some of the world's strongest action was across the Atlantic, where the CAC 40 index in Paris jumped as much as 2.8% before settling to a gain of 1.8%.
-Results from France suggested that a far-right political party may not win a decisive majority in the country's legislative elections.
-That could mean France may avoid one of the worst-case scenarios for financial markets, where such a victory could lead to policies that would greatly increase the French government's debt and other challenges.
+Some of the world's strongest action was across the Atlantic, where the CAC 40 index in Paris jumped as much as 2.8% before settling to a gain of 1.5%.
+Results from France suggested a far-right political party may not win a decisive majority in the country's legislative elections.
+That opens the door for France to avoid a worst-case scenario for financial markets, where such a victory could yield policies that would greatly increase the French government's debt and other challenges.

 This is a big year for elections worldwide, with voters heading to the polls in the United Kingdom later this week and soon elsewhere.
 In the United States, pollsters are measuring the fallout from last week's debate between President Joe Biden and former President Donald Trump.
 It all underscores "political polarisation and how elections are determining economics, rather than vice versa," according to Nick Gentle and other members of the product management group at Barclays.

+In the bond market, Treasury yields rose, as they did Friday immediately following the Biden-Trump debate.
+Increased prospects for a Republican sweep in November sent traders back to moves from 2016, according to strategists at Morgan Stanley.
+Besides pushing rates higher, traders also piled into stocks of oil-and-gas and financial companies, among other moves.

-Treasury yields rose in the U.S. bond market.
-The yield on the 10-year Treasury rose to 4.44% from 4.39% late Friday.
+The yield on the 10-year Treasury climbed to 4.47% from 4.39% late Friday and from 4.29% late Thursday.
+It's provided a modest reversal of the general trend since the spring, when the 10-year Treasury yield topped 4.70% in late April.

-Yields have been generally trending lower since the 10-year Treasury yield topped 4.70% in late April.
-They've been easing on hopes that inflation will slow enough to convince the Federal Reserve to cut its main interest rate later this year, down from the highest level in more than two decades.
+Yields have been largely easing on hopes inflation will slow enough to convince the Federal Reserve to cut its main interest rate later this year, down from the highest level in more than two decades.
 High rates have been slowing the U.S. economy by making it more expensive to borrow for a house, car or anything else.

 This week's highlight for economic reports will likely arrive on Friday, when the U.S. government will say how many workers got hired to payrolls during June.
 Economists predict overall hiring slowed to 190,000 from May's 272,000.
 That would get the number closer to what Bank of America calls the “Goldilocks” figure of roughly 150,000, give or take 25,000.